Updates from the MBA

 Fukunaga is aware of the emotional toll this takes on viewers.
 “No one’s gonna want to watch it, even if they hear it’s a good film,” he said before the release, noting how tough it is to persuade people “to make the time to watch something that’s emotionally taxing.”

-The most notable thing about Beasts of No Nation, however, is that it may well be a model for future distribution.
+Perhaps the most notable thing about Beasts of No Nation is that it may well be a model for future distribution.
 In an ever-changing media climate, how we will and how we will want to consume our entertainment is never a certainty.
 This film is the first fictional feature distributed by Netflix.
 They purchased the rights for distribution worldwide for $12 million.
 It was the first film to be released the same day on Netflix and in theaters.
 Considering this simultaneous release a violation of the unregulated but standard 90-day-release window that usually gives cinemas exclusivity, the four largest theatre chains in the United States (Cinemark, AMC, Regal, and Carmike) announced that they would be boycotting the film.
 Released by smaller cinemas and independent chains, the opening box office was less than stellar.

 Netflix, however, isn’t complaining.
 According to Netflix chief content officer Ted Sarandos, that doesn’t matter.
 Although historically Netflix never shares and, in fact, closely guards its streaming numbers, Sarandos revealed that the movie has already gotten 3 million views in North America.
 “I think [that] is a bigger audience than any specialty film could ever hope for in its first two weeks of release, and maybe for its entire run,” Sarandos told Deadline.
 “We are just thrilled with the total audience reach of this film, not just in North America but the world.
 In the first week of release, Beasts of No Nation was the most watched movie on Netflix, in every country we operate in.”